 Compared to MRI, ultrasound may provide greater internal detail when assessing soft tissue structures such as tendons and nerves.

-Unique ability to capture real time images gives ultrasound an edge to see the dynamic movement of tendon, joint or an extremity.
+The unique ability to capture real-time images gives ultrasound an edge to see the dynamic movement of tendons, joints or an extremity.

 Ultrasound imaging is faster than MRI and does not require the patient to remain completely still, allowing infants to be imaged without sedation.

 Get in touch for Ultrasound-Guided Injections in High Wycombe.